 Claim Limits to Keep in Mind

-– For shares, the total market value should not exceed ₹5 lakhs per form.
+– For shares, the total market value must be ₹5 lakhs or less per form.

 The Government’s New Portal For Making the Process Easier